 Wrestling with Brighton Dome's Sporting Past

-Forget the Rock and Hulk Hogan, Brighton Dome has it’s own legendary wrestlers – Francis ‘the Cornish Wonder’ Gregory and John ‘Italian’ Devalto.
+Forget The Rock and Hulk Hogan, Brighton Dome has it’s own legendary wrestlers – Francis ‘the Cornish Wonder’ Gregory and John ‘Italian’ Devalto.

-With the next in the series of Brighton Dome Discovery Tours on the horizon we've taken the opportunity to delve into our extensive archives and stumbled across quite a surprise – in addition to our past lives as a stable, military hospital and postal sorting office Brighton Dome was once also a renowned wrestling venue!
+We've enjoyed delving into our extensive archives and stumbled across quite a surprise – in addition to our past lives as a stable, military hospital and postal sorting office Brighton Dome was once also a renowned wrestling venue!

 According to an Argus article that we’ve uncovered from 1935, on 11th July of that year our Corn Exchange played host to a wrestling tournament, the highlight of which was a fiercely contested bout between Francis ‘the Cornish Wonder’ Gregory and John ‘Italian’ Devalto.
 In stark contrast to the vicious brawls that were common, the reporter notes that, ‘much cleaner tactics were used’ by Gregory and Devalto, with crowd favourite Gregory (somewhat of a legend in the sporting scene of the time, having achieved success as a wrestler, boxer, rugby union and rugby league player) taking an early lead.

 However, it wasn’t all one-sided - Devalto put up a good fight in return, often proving, as the reporter puts it, ‘too wily to be kept down’.
 In fact, the award for most athletic move of the match has to go to the Italian for a hold described in wonderful detail as, ‘a grip round the throat with his right leg’.
 Ouch!